faux123/asuswrt-merlin.ng/README.md

-asuswrt-merlin New Gen (version 382.xx and higher)
+asuswrt-merlin New Gen (version 384.17 and higher)
 ==================================================

-#### Please do not use Github's Issue tracker for support requests.
-Use the support forums at [SNBForums](https://www.snbforums.com/forums/asuswrt-merlin.42/) instead.
-The issue tracker is for development/bug tracking purposes only!

 Asuswrt-Merlin is an enhanced version of Asuswrt, the firmware used by Asus's modern routers.